4ms/pcb-rules/How To Make A PCB Faceplate with KiCAD/HOW_TO_MAKE_A_PCB_FACEPLATE_KiCAD_only.md

 ![Plot>>>Drill dialog box options](img/faceplate_plot_drill_options.png)

-13. Duplicate the Back Copper file as the Back Mask file:
+14. Duplicate the Back Copper file and rename it the Back Mask file:
-    * Go into the gbr directory and delete the MyProjectName-B.Mask.gbr file.
-    * Duplicate the B.Cu gerber file, and rename it MyProjectName-B.Mask.gbr
+    * Duplicate the B.Cu gerber file
+    * Rename the duplated file as `MyProjectName-B.Mask.gbr`
+    * (there shouldn't be an existing B.Mask.gbr file, but if there is, delete it)

- 	 * In case you want to a create the gerbers manually, here's how:
+15. Skip this step!
+(But in case you were wondering another way to create the gerbers manually, here's how:)
  	   * Copy a B.Mask.gbr and B.Cu.gbr file from a previous project.
 There are assorted sizes in the faceplate-masks repository.
 If the project has the same HP width then just copy it into the gbr/ directory and rename it `MyProjectName-FACEPLATE-B.Mask.gbr` and make another copy named `MyProjectName-FACEPLATE-B.Cu.gbr`
  	   * If we don't have an existing B.Mask gerber for this HP size, then we can make it:
  	      	* Open the file in a text editor.